daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 ## Overview:

-This project is for an assignment in my Big Data class with personal selection on dataset.
 I chose Home Credit Default Risk as it has many datasets to explore, analyze and visualize.
 I will upgrade it gradually with more in-depth analysis and viz.
 The class required only SQL, Scala, Hadoop, Hive, HDFS, Zeppelin.
 However, I also used Python, Tableau, Power BI to improve a wide range of skills.
-Stay tuned!!

 ## Category: